Welcome to the Year 9 guide to Key Stage 4 Specialisms

 • One thin bracelet or band

-• One small pin badge on their blazer that is in keeping with our school values
+• One small pin badge on their blazer or jumper that is in keeping with our school values.

-An analogue or digital watch may be worn.
-Smart watches and other electronic devices (fitbits etc) must not be seen or heard in school.
+Smart watches and other electronic devices (Fitbits etc) must not be seen or heard in school.

 All jewellery must be in keeping with the school values and ethos.

 While there are no legal age limits for piercings in England, most reputable piercers will have age limits and requirements for parental permission.
 We strongly discourage students from having body, tongue and mouth piercings while they are still at school.
 Any piercings other than those described above may not be worn in school.
-Any student arriving at school with a piercing that does not comply with our policy will be isolated until the piercing has been removed.
-This rule applies until the end of Year 11.
 If you are in any doubt about what will or will not be allowed, we suggest discussing it with a member of staff before having the piercing.

 It is our intention that our uniform requirements are inclusive and comply with the requirements of the Equality Act 2010.
-Please contact Mrs Holling with any questions relating to cultural or religious requirements.
+Please contact school with any questions relating to cultural or religious requirements.

 Our uniform and PE kit suppliers: